-Many of the underlying drug compounds contained in our deep lung formulations have been tested in humans by other companies using alternative delivery routes.
-Our potential products require extensive research, development and preclinical (animal) and clinical (human) testing.
-Our potential products also may involve lengthy regulatory review before they can be sold.
-We do not know if, and cannot assure you that any of our potential products will prove to be safe and effective or meet regulatory standards.
+Many of the underlying drug compounds contained in our drug formulations have been tested in humans by other companies using alternative delivery routes or technologies.
+Our potential products require extensive research, development and pre-clinical and clinical testing.
+Our potential products also may involve lengthy regulatory reviews before they can be sold.
+We do not know if, and cannot assure that, any of our potential products will prove to be safe and effective, accomplish the objectives that we and our collaborative partners are seeking through the use of our technologies, meet regulatory standards or continue to meet such standards if already approved.
 There is a risk that any of our potential products will not be able to be produced in commercial quantities at acceptable cost or marketed successfully.
-Our failure to achieve commercial feasibility, demonstrate safety, achieve clinical efficacy, obtain regulatory approval or, together with partners, successfully market products will negatively impact our revenues and results of operations.
+Failure to achieve commercial feasibility, demonstrate safety, achieve clinical efficacy, obtain regulatory approval or, together with partners, successfully market products will negatively impact our revenues and results of operations.